 Alternative systems you can use

-There are different systems and processes you can use to keep a record, like:
+There are different systems and processes you can use to keep a record.
+These include:

 - an electronic system, like a tablet sign-in app, work time-sheets or an existing booking system

-- a simple pen and paper register using individual slips and a ballot box for storage
+- a paper register using individual slips and a ballot box for storage

-Keep these records for at least 30 days.
+Keep contact tracing records for at least 30 days.

 Collecting and holding private customer information

-When collecting this information, tell people that it’s being collected to support contact tracing.
-It’s your responsibility to store any private information securely, and it can only be used for COVID-19 contact tracing.
+- make sure the information collected is only used for COVID-19 contact tracing.
 For example, you should not automatically add people’s emails to your contact database without their consent.